JEP 401: Value Classes and Objects (Preview)

 While == tests whether two value objects are the same object, the equals method tests whether two objects represent the same data.
 As for identity classes, two value objects may be !=, but still be considered by the class author to be equal.

-// distinct identity objects may be equal
+// distinct identity objects may be 'equals'

 String s1 = "hamburger";